MeetVys/SIRDiseaseSimulation/README.md

 # SIR_Disease_Simulation

+The SIR model is one of the compartmental models in epidemiology, and many models are derivatives of this basic form.
-SIR stands for Susceptible, Infected , Recovered.
-Where a recovered person can not be re-infected.
+SIR stands for Susceptible, Infected, Recovered.
-The project is made as assignment project graded by Prof. MVP , CSE ,IIT,Hyderabad.
+The model consists of three compartments:-
+          1> S:  The number of susceptible individuals.
+When a susceptible and an infectious individual come into "infectious contact", the susceptible individual contracts the disease and transitions to the infectious compartment.
+          2> I:  The number of infectious individuals.
+These are individuals who have been infected and are capable of infecting susceptible individuals.
+          3> R:  This compartment may also be called "recovered" or "resistant".
+It consists of individuals who have developed immune via once becoming infected and then recovered.
+Now they can not be infected again.

-The project was individual assignment done durind month of May,2020.
+The project was done under Prof. MVP, CSE, IIT, Hyderabad.

-The project shows the use of file management, event management along with algorithmic approach to SIR Simulation using statistical analysis and priority assignment.
+The project shows the use of file management, event management along with the algorithmic approach to SIR Simulation using statistical analysis, probabilistic approach, and priority assignment.
 It is written in C language and used custom Data-structure to increase efficiency both time-wise and memory-wise.
-The Project uses Graph , binary heap's array based implementation for event management.
+The Project uses Graph, binary heap's array-based implementation for event management.

-It used predifined probability of a certain person getting infected.
-In the project we create a graph having certain amount of predefined nodes where each node represents a person.
+Parameters: 1> Probability of infection
+	         2> Probability of Recovery
+                     3> Simulation TIme
+	         4> The community (represented by the undirected graph).
-The edge represents connection between two persons.
+In the Graph, the node represents a person and the edge represents the connection between two persons (if they can come in contact with each other).
-We further classify a person represented by node in one of three Susceptible, it means a person is not yet infected and if he comes in contact with a infected then he might get infected where the probability of getting infected by getting in touch is predefined.
-It is assumed that a person can not get infected in any way other than getting in contact with a infected person.
-The second category is Infected.
-An infected person takes several days to recover ,if the days required is more than the days of simulation we do not process that node's recovery.
-The number of days a node needs to get well, we run probability analysis with a predefined probability.
-The third category is recovered.
-If a certain node is recovered we simply discard it from any process.

-After initialisation of the graph we randomly choose certain amount of nodes and make them infected and then run the simualtion.
+After the initialization of the graph, we randomly choose a certain amount of nodes and make them infected and then run the simulation.
-The output.txt file prints the adjacency matrix of the graph and after that it prints the node id of suspected, infected and recovered at the end of each day.
+The output.txt file prints the adjacency matrix of the graph and after that it prints the node id of suspected, infected, and recovered at the end of each day.

+We then input it into a graphical representation module created using MATPLOTLIB in Python to show the data visually.